 Acts 4:16 “Everybody living in Jerusalem knows they have done an outstanding miracle and we cannot deny it.”

-The Sanhedrin was upset that Peter and John were preaching about the resurrection.
+The Sanhedrin, (made up of the High Priest and seventy others) was upset that Peter and John were preaching about the resurrection.
 The Sanhedrin was made up mostly of Sadducees, who didn’t believe in the resurrection.
-But one thing they could not deny was the miracle performed.
+But one thing they could not deny that Jesus was raised from the dead.

-Acts 5: Ananias and Sapphira sold some land and donated some of the proceeds to the church, but claimed that they gave all of it.
-They wanted to appear more generous than they were, like Barnabas did in Acts 4:36.
+Acts 5: Ananias and Sapphira sold some land and donated some of the proceeds to the church, but claimed that they gave all of it to the church.
+They wanted to appear more generous than they really were.
+Earlier Barnabas had sold land and gave it to the Apostles to help the poor (Acts 4:36) and these folks wanted the same praise for the generosity, but they lied about it.
 Ananias and Sapphira were stuck dead, not for holding back their contribution, but for lying about it.
 They were not under any obligation give any or all of the proceeds from the sale of land to the church.
 But when they did, they lied about it.
-This might seem harsh, much like when God struck down Achan in (Joshua 7:22).
+Not only that, but it says that they lied to God (v 4).
+Being struck dead seems a tad bit harsh, but the same thing happened to Achan in Joshua 7:22.
 Perhaps as God was starting the church, he wasn’t about to let it become corrupted from the very beginning, so he had to set an example here.
 In verse 11 it says that “great fear seized the whole church.”
+I bet it did.